 POGGIOLI: The mood in Menton, like the rest of France, is not welcoming for new arrivals.
 The beachfront promenade extends for miles, ideal for jogging and leisurely walks.
 This elderly stroller has made the Riviera her retirement home.

-Unidentified Woman: There are so many Tunisians here, there so many other people, you know, and it's becoming more and more aggressive.
+LOUISE KELLY: There are so many Tunisians here, there so many other people, you know, and it's becoming more and more aggressive.
 Myself - I don't go out at night now.
 I'm afraid.
 I don't think it is correct, what the Italian government is doing.

 POGGIOLI: But across the border in Ventimiglia, Tunisian migrants are questioning the notion of a borderless Europe.
 Lizar Taher is a Tunisian student.

-Mr. LIZAR TAHER (Student): (Through translator) If Italy is a member of the EU, why does France say no, why does Germany say no?
+LOUISE KELLY: (Through translator) If Italy is a member of the EU, why does France say no, why does Germany say no?

 POGGIOLI: But France says all migrants must have a valid passport and hold sufficient sums of cash.
 Jamel Hakimi says that's an impossible demand.

-Mr. JAMEL HAKIMI: (Through translator) If you have a place to sleep, you need 30 euros a day - that's 2,700 euros for three months.
+LOUISE KELLY: (Through translator) If you have a place to sleep, you need 30 euros a day - that's 2,700 euros for three months.
 And for those with no place to sleep, it's 5,600 euros for three months.
 They're blocking us all.

-Italian Foreign Minister Franco Frattini accused the EU of shirking its collective responsibilities.
+POGGIOLI: Italian Foreign Minister Franco Frattini accused the EU of shirking its collective responsibilities.

-Mr. FRANCO FRATTINI (Italian Foreign Minister): Not France, not Italy, not Germany - Europe - and Europe is doing nothing about it.
+LOUISE KELLY: Not France, not Italy, not Germany - Europe - and Europe is doing nothing about it.
 So Europe is divided.
 European integration failed on immigration.

 POGGIOLI: Premier Silvio Berlusconi went further, wondering whether there was any sense in remaining within the European Union - an unprecedented remark in the EU's 50-year history, which some analysts say helps foment fears and bolster the government on the extreme right.

-Unidentified Man: (Speaking Italian)
+LOUISE KELLY: (Speaking Italian)

-Sylvia Poggioli, NPR News, Rome.
+POGGIOLI: Sylvia Poggioli, NPR News, Rome.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.